chrisnoonan98675/site/xl-deploy/concept/types-of-orchestrators-in-xl-deploy.markdown

 ## *By dependency* orchestrators

 In XL Deploy 6.0.0 and later, you can use *by dependency* orchestrators with applications that have [dependencies](/xl-deploy/concept/application-dependencies-in-xl-deploy.html).
-All dependencies for a given application can be grouped together and be used to orchestrate the deployment sequentially or in parallel.
+These orchestrators group the dependencies for a given application and deploy them sequentially or in parallel.

-* `sequential-by-dependency` will deploy all applications in reverse topological order to ensure that dependent applications are deployed first.
+* `sequential-by-dependency` will deploy all applications in reverse topological order, which ensures that dependent applications are deployed first.
-* `parallel-by-dependency` will group dependencies and execute the deployment in parallel for all applications in the same group.
+* `parallel-by-dependency` will deploy the applications in parallel as much as possible; it groups applications by dependency, then executes the deployment in parallel for applications in the same group.
+This means that the effect of the orchestrator depends on the way the dependencies are defined.

 ![Parallel by dependency](images/parallel-by-dependency.png "Parallel by dependency")